 The Chelsea midfielder has rejected suggestions that the Three Lions are "terrible" but acknowledged that they have plenty of things to work on before they arrive in BrazilFrank Lampard admits England still have plenty of room for improvement ahead of the 2014 World Cup, after an experimental line-up lost 2-0 against Chile at Wembley on Friday night.

-Alexis Sanchez opened the scoring early on before wrapping up the win with a cute finish in stoppage time, ending an unbeaten run for the Three Lions which had stretched back to November 2012.
+Alexis Sanchez opened the scoring early on before wrapping up the win with a cute finish in stoppage time, ending an unbeaten run for the Three Lions that stretched back to November 2012.

 “We need to concentrate on what we are doing, we have got another game against top class opposition on Tuesday [against Germany] and we need to improve.”

-Lampard was keen to praise Chile afterwards and, despite the defeat, was pleased to test himself against a different style of opponent, arguing that there were plenty of positives for England to take from the game.
+Lampard was keen to praise Chile afterwards and, despite the defeat, was pleased to test himself against a different style of opponent.

 “They are a good team first and foremost.
 We knew that coming in to the game.
-It is a different style to what we have been playing recently,” the veteran Chelsea midfielder added.
+It is a different style to what we have been playing recently,” the Chelsea ace added.

 “It was a great exercise for us.
 Nobody wants to lose a game.
 They scored early and late, and we had quite a few chances in the middle.